Chrissfrk/Glossa_on_notepad/README.md

 Instructions

-1) Download the glossa.xml file
+1) Get the glossa.xml file
 2) Head over to notepad ++
 3) On the taskbar select language --> User Defined Language --> Define your language
 4) Click on import and add the glossa.xml file you previously downloaded